Community Learning and Service Partnerships (CLASP)

 The Community Learning and Service Partnership (CLASP) is a participatory adult learning program designed to create and support reciprocal educational experiences between Cornell students and Cornell employees.

 For employees, the CLASP learning partnerships result in the integration of basic skills with all areas of their lives including work, leisure, and family.
-In striving toward personal growth, participants serve as role models for fellow workers and family members, thereby advancing workplace and family learning.
+In striving towards personal growth, participants serve as role models for fellow workers and family members, thereby advancing workplace and family learning.
 Participants choose their own learning goals within the following areas:

 1. Reading comprehension